Weight polytopes and saturation of Demazure characters: Introduction

 Recall that $\lambda \in X^*(T)$ for $T \subset G$; we can identify $\lambda$ as a coweight $\lambda \in X_*(T^{\vee})$ for $T^{\vee} \subset G^{\vee}$, the Langlands dual group over $\mathbb{C}$.
 Let $\mathrm{Gr}_{G^{\vee}}$ denote the affine Grassmannian for $G^{\vee}$, $T_{\mu}$ the (opposite) semi-infinite cell $N^{-}_{\mathcal{K}} \cdot L_\mu$ associated to $\mu \in X^*(T)=X_*(T^{\vee})$, and $\mathrm{Gr}_{G^{\vee}}^{\lambda}$, $\overline{\mathrm{Gr}}_{G^{\vee}}^{\lambda}$ the affine Schubert cell and affine Schubert varieties associated with $\lambda \in X_*(T^{\vee})$.

 In their proof of the geometric Satake isomorphism \cite{MV}, Mirkovi\'{c} and Vilonen introduced certain cycles, now known as Mirkovi\'{c}-Vilonen cycles (or MV cycles for short), as the irreducible components of $\overline{\mathrm{Gr}}_{G^{\vee}}^{\lambda} \cap T_{\mu}$, as long as this intersection is nonempty.
-In \cite{Kamn}, (see also \cite{JAnderson}), Kamnitzer assigned to each such irreducible component (MV cycle) a pseudo-Weyl polytope (MV polytope), and performed a careful study of the associated combinatorics.
+In \cite{Kamn}, (see also \cite{JAnderson}), Kamnitzer assigned to each such irreducible component (MV cycle) a pseudo-Weyl polytope (MV polytope) and performed a careful study of the associated combinatorics of these polytopes and their relationship to crystal bases.

-The collection of MV polytopes that arise as the moment map image of MV cycles is a broad class of lattice polytopes.
-Let $P$ be an MV polytope arising from an irreducible component $C \in T_{\mu} \cap \overline{\mathrm{Gr}}_{G^{\vee}}^{\lambda}$.
-There is a geometric description of the integral lattice points contained inside the lattice polytope; these correspond precisely to points $L_{\nu} \in \overline{C}$ (\cite{Kamn}*{Lemma 2.3}).
-However we know of no direct representation-theoretic interpretation of these integral points in this generality.